hegerdes/homepage/content/articles/2024/2024-06-gitlab-for-k8s-access.md

 ![Meme - one support for whole company](/img/blog/one-support-meme.png)

 ### The Problems with static credentials
 While mTLS is technical very secure, it still suffers from problems organizational standpoint.
 From a modern standpoint, certificates are still long-lived credentials.
-Thanks to the exemplary work done by the [lets encrypt](https://letsencrypt.org/) certificates are issued with shorter lifetimes compared to the previously common validity of 1+ years.
-Still, three months is a heck longer than the one-hour default lifetime of an OIDC ID-token.
+Thanks to the exemplary work done by the [lets encrypt](https://letsencrypt.org/) project, most certificates are issued with shorter lifetimes compared to the previously common validity of 1+ years.
+Still, a default of three months is a heck longer than the one-hour default lifetime of an OIDC ID-Token.
 It is also possible to revoke certificates, but just like the creation process, it is not that easy to implement this process.
 Even when these security aspects are not considered, client certificates become hard to manage in larger or dynamic teams.
 You must have a way to revoke access from a retired team member.
-When a user needs to be added, the whole creation process has to be done again.
-Authorization should be done on a group level, but you can't add a group to a certificate after it was issued.
+When a user needs to be added, the whole certification creation process has to be done again.
+Authorization should be done on group level basis, but you can't add a group to a certificate after it was issued.
 This is not flexible and manageable in any larger organization.
 For this reason, dynamic authentication processes - like OIDC - are often preferred.

 *I have a great article about OAuth2 and OIDC coming up soon on my companies website - stay tuned*

 ## Alternatives
 So what are my alternatives?
-The cluster in deployed in a very restrictive network environment.
+The said cluster in deployed in a very restrictive network environment.
 Ingress is only allowed from specific clients within a corporate network and only specific ports and traffic.
 Egress is only possible via a proxy.
 But we needed to deploy from our GitLab (which is on a different network) instance to our cluster.
 Other people solved this by creating GitLab runners within the Kubernetes cluster and saving the kube-client-credentials-conf as a CI secret. **DONT DO THIS!**

 You are pulling in random container images from the internet to your cluster and run arbitrary scripts from CI in your critical application environment.
 You are risking your cluster health, the confidently of secrets and are giving up a considerable amount of compute.
 And you also have to maintain the runners.
 This also violates the ISO 27001 norm since now access is not personalized anymore and auditing is really hard.

 ### GitLab Agent
 Quite some time ago I stumbled upon the GitLab Agent.
 It's a small application that creates a reverse tunnel between your control-plane and GitLab instance via websockets.
-This allows you to use any runner on any network location to communicate securely over the GitLab Instance websocket tunnel, via the agent to your cluster.
+This allows you to use any runner in any network location to securely communicate over the GitLab Instance websocket tunnel, via the GitLab agent to your Kubernetes cluster.
 GitLab automatically creates short-lived tokens (`CI_JOB_TOKEN`) and only allows authorized users to use the tunnel in CI.

 You can install the agent easily with: